hps1795/Molecular_Properties_Prediction/README.md

 ***

 ## Data Preparation
-For data preparation following tasks were done:
+For data preparation, following tasks were done:
 - Merge train_df and structures_df
 - Create new features, such as distance and angle of the bond
 - Normalize the target variable